Her name is one of my all-time top 10 favorite females.

 It's a lot more than judges.

-All dissent is gonna be squelched.
+All dissent is going to be squelched.

 Pence has put out a statement.

-U.S. Congressman Mike Pence gave the following speech on the floor of the House today calling on Democrats to sign a discharge petition that would bring the broadcaster freedom act to the floor of the House.
+U.S. Congressman Mike Pence gave the following speech on the floor of the House today, calling on Democrats to sign a discharge petition that would bring the Broadcaster Freedom Act to the floor of the House.

 The Broadcaster Freedom Act would ensure that no future president could bring back the fairness doctrine without an act of Congress.